anotherlab/anotherlab.github.io/_posts/2021-10-18-controlling-a-wsl-installation-of-redis-server-from-the-windows-command-line.md

   wsl sudo service redis-server start
   {% endhighlight %}

-The next time you reboot, redis will be started.
+The next time you reboot and login, redis will be started.
+Because the commands that in the startup folder tend to get run later in the boot process, it may be available for a minute after you login to Windows.